cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/index.rst

 Types of issues
 ---------------

-These guides are for users who want to use Datalab with greater control, selecting what issues to search for and what nondefault settings to use for detecting them.
+Guides to use Datalab with greater control, selecting what issues to search for and what nondefault settings to use for detecting them.

 .. toctree::
    :maxdepth: 3